ethanwong16/tipcalculator/README.md

 The following **additional** features are implemented:

-- [checkbox:checked] Switched keyboard type from default to decimal keypad to simplify user interface.
+- [X] Switched keyboard type from default to decimal keypad to simplify user interface.

 ## Video Walkthrough